NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 After training your own program synthesizer, you can then follow the AE instructions to launch differential tests.

+## Add a new JS testbed for differential testing
+To add a new JS Engine (testbed) for differential testing, following the steps described below:

 ## Database for Differential Testing Results

 The deviated behaviours found during differential testing (after applying our filtering scheme) are stored in the ```classify``` database at the local MYSQL database.
 To check the results, using the following bash command to login into the database: